-Pursuant to Article 8.3, parties may submit a second round of rebuttal expert reports.
-However, these rebuttal reports are limited to responses to matters contained in another party's witness statements, expert reports or other submissions that have not been previously presented in the arbitration.
+Pursuant to Article 5.3, parties may submit a second round of rebuttal expert reports.
+However, these rebuttal reports are limited to responses to matters contained in another party's witness statements, expert reports or other submissions that have not been previously presented in the arbitration or new developments that could not have been addressed in a previous expert report.
+The reference to new developments was added by the 2020 Review Task Force and aligns with the parallel change to Article 4.6(b).
 Considerations of efficiency and good faith weigh in favour of giving a party a single opportunity to present its arguments and allowing additional opportunities only when it was not possible to make those arguments at the time.
 This procedure helps to prevent parties from attempting to surprise other parties with evidence or to derail the procedural timetable late in the proceedings.